populationgenomics/talos/comparison/README.md

 1. Parse both AIP and external results into a common format
 2. Compare AIP + Ext. data, find `True Positives` and discrepancies
+   - At this point the top-line results are logged to GCP in JSON format
 3. For each Discrepancy:

 ![ComparisonTree](../design_docs/images/comparison_decision_tree.png)